Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Synthetic OFDM Data Sets

 Figure~\ref{fig:target_waveform_example} shows an example synthetic OFDM waveform together with a corresponding estimate of the \ac{PSD}.
-Here, the OFDM symbol length is 256, 16-QAM is used on each occupied subcarrier, $\text{EVM} = -25$\,dB, and the allocation size is medium ($50\%$ occupancy).
+Here, the OFDM symbol length is 256, 16-QAM is used on each occupied subcarrier, $\text{EVM} = -25$\,dB, and the allocation size is medium ($50\,\%$ occupancy).
 The dip in the \ac{PSD} at zero frequency arises from the fact that the DC subcarrier is not used.

-Our third experiment, presented below in Section~\ref{sec:channel_experiment}, applies 3GPP fading channel models \cite[Annex B.2]{3GPP-channels} to the synthetic \ac{OFDM} data.
-In addition to application of the random channel model, we modify synthetic data generation for this experiment by inserting a pilot symbol on the 4th OFDM symbol to enable estimation of channel frequency response and equalization coefficients \cite{Molisch2012}.
-Here, the pilot symbol is taken to be the first Zadoff-Chu base sequence, as defined for the \ac{DMRS} in uplink LTE \cite[Sec.~5.5]{3GPP-PHY}.
+For our last two experiments in Sec.~\ref{sec:experiments}, we performed additional data transformations to simulate physical effects.
+Namely, the third experiment, presented below in Sec.~\ref{sec:channel_experiment}, applied 3GPP fading channel models \cite[Annex B.2]{3GPP-channels} to the synthetic \ac{OFDM} data.
+In addition to application of the random channel model, we modified synthetic data generation for this experiment by inserting a pilot symbol on the 4th OFDM symbol to enable estimation of channel frequency response and equalization coefficients \cite{Molisch2012}.
+Here, the pilot symbol was taken to be the first Zadoff-Chu base sequence, as defined for the \ac{DMRS} in uplink LTE \cite[Sec.~5.5]{3GPP-PHY}.
 Complex-valued Zadoff-Chu sequences are commonly used for channel estimation because they have constant power in time and frequency \cite{Dahlman2013}.

+The fourth experiment, presented in Sec.~\ref{sec:RF_impairment_experiment}, examined two different types of RF impairments that arise from imperfections in analog RF transmitter and receiver hardware.
+Namely, we applied models for carrier frequency offset (CFO) and I/Q imbalance; see Smaini \cite{Smaini2012} for background and details.

+CFO originates from a frequency offset in the local oscillator between the transmitter and receiver.
+CFO in the received baseband signal can be modeled using the relation \cite{Smaini2012}

+where $x(t)$ is the ideal baseband signal, $y(t)$ is the CFO-impaired baseband signal, and $\Delta_{\text{CFO}}$ is the CFO spectral shift.
+To implement this transformation in the discrete-time domain, we set

+where $\Delta_{\text{CFO}}$ is specified in Hertz, $F_s$ is the sampling rate specified in Hertz, and $n$ is the time index.

+I/Q imbalance (or mismatch) arises from the fact that quadrature mixers are impaired by gain and phase mismatches.
+Letting $x_I(t)$ and $x_Q(t)$ denote the in-phase and quadrature components of the ideal baseband signal, the I/Q imbalance in the transmitter can be modeled as \cite[Eq.~(2.118)]{Smaini2012}

+where $y(t)$ is the impaired, complex-valued baseband signal, and $\Delta_G$ and $\Delta \phi$ are the gain and phase mismatches between the in-phase (I) and quadrature (Q) branches of the circuit.
+Here, $\Delta_G = |G_I-G_Q|/G_Q$, where $G_I$ and $G_Q$ are the gains for the I and Q branches, respectively.
+We applied the above transformation in the discrete-time domain.
+For simplicity, we only considered I/Q imbalance in the transmitter; a similar model can also be used for I/Q mismatch in the receiver \cite{Smaini2012}.